…yes, authors are just like us: they too look forward to the summer to finally read the books that have been sitting on their bedside table for weeks.

 Sally Magnusson’s summer reading pile

-Later this month I’ll be hosting the James Tait Black prize-giving ceremony at the Edinburgh Book Festival, so my holiday in Tuscany is a great time to devour the shortlist.
+month I’ll be hosting the James Tait Black prize-giving ceremony at the Edinburgh Book Festival, so my holiday in Tuscany is a great time to devour the shortlist.
 The biographies were a bit large for my suitcase but the four novels are just right.
 Have just finished Jim Crace’s Harvest – a stunning read.
 The bottom two books are background reading for programmes I’m doing on the First World War.

 Carrie Snyder, author of Girl Runner (spring 2015)